slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Psychologists argue that the best way for us to learn complex behaviors is via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed.

 <!--
+Generosity without Expectation is Sexy
+It means that your thoughts, words, and actions are all in congruence. you don’t live a life that is incongruent with what you want to make others happy.
+You live a life of congruence where everything is in line.
+This is the pathway to true power.

 Be generous from a place of abundance, where you are giving because you are already so full, not from a place of scarcity where you are kind because you want something in return.

 The people who love you most can care less about how much money you make or what gifts you can send them.
 What they really want is your time, presence and attention.